cloudflare/cloudflare-docs/content/http-applications/_index.md

 By using HTTP Applications, you can:

 - Manage edge configuration by use case, rather than hostname.
-- Update staging configurations without having to manually re-copy settings between subdomains.
+- Update staging configurations without having to manually recopy settings between subdomains.
 - Test, deploy, and rollback changes as needed and without additional deployments.

 ## Availability